ka4ep/Lexical.Localization/docs/ILineRoot/README.md

 **StringLocalizerRoot** is an alternative root implementation.
 Every key, that is constructed from this class, implements localization interfaces IStringLocalizer and IStringLocalizerFactory.

-StringLocalizerRoot is constructed with an asset and a culture policy, just as LocalizationRoot.
+StringLocalizerRoot is constructed with an asset and a culture policy, just as LineRoot.

 ```csharp
 // Create localization source